Fault-tolerant quantum error correction using error weight parities: Discussions and conclusions

 Since the FTEC protocol provided in this work satisfies the definition of FTEC in \cref{Def:FaultTolerantDef} with $t=3$, we can guarantee that the logical error rate is suppressed to $O(p^4)$ whenever the physical error rate is $p$ under the random Pauli noise model.
 Note that we did not use the full ability of a code with distance 9 which, in principle, can correct up to 4 errors.
 In terms of error suppression, our FTEC protocol is as good as typical FTEC protocols for a concatenated code which are constructed by replacing each physical qubit with a code block and replacing each physical gate with the corresponding logical gate \cite{AGP06}.

-One major advantage of our protocol is that only 2 ancillas are needed: one ancilla for a syndrome measurement result and another ancilla for a flag measurement result (assuming that the qubit preparation and measurement are fast compared to the gate operation time).
+One major advantage of our FTEC protocol is that only 2 ancillas are needed: one ancilla for a syndrome measurement result and another ancilla for a flag measurement result (assuming that the qubit preparation and measurement are fast compared to the gate operation time).
 As a result, our protocol requires 51 qubits in total.
-The number of required qubits is very low compared to other FTEC protocols for the \codepar{49,1,9} code; the FTEC schemes in \cite{YK17,CR17a} extended to the \codepar{49,1,9} code require 63 qubits in total (the minimum number of required ancillas are 14 assuming that they are recyclable).
-Meanwhile, the FTEC protocol in \cite{Reichardt18} which extracts multiple syndromes at once encodes 2 logical qubits and requires no ancilla, but need to work on two code blocks (i.e., the minimum number of required qubits are 98).
-We believe that if the protocol requires fewer ancillas without affecting the fault-tolerant properties, the number of locations (and thus the number of fault combinations that can cause the protocol to fail) in the error correction gadget should decrease, which may improve the accuracy threshold.
+The number of required qubits is very low compared to other FTEC protocols for the \codepar{49,1,9} code; the FTEC schemes in \cite{YK17,CR17a} extended to the \codepar{49,1,9} code require 63 qubits in total (the minimum number of required ancillas is 14 assuming that they are recyclable).
+Meanwhile, the FTEC protocol in \cite{Reichardt18} which extracts multiple syndromes at once encodes 2 logical qubits and requires no ancilla, but needs to work on two code blocks of 98 qubits in total.
+Our protocol might not have the fewest total number of qubits compared with other protocols for a different code which can correct up to 3 faults; for example, the flag FTEC protocol in \cite{CR20} applying to the \codepar{37,1,7} 2D color code requires 45 qubits in total.
+Nevertheless, our work provides a substantial improvement over other FTEC protocols for a \emph{concatenated} code, an approach that is still advantageous in some circumstances.
+Furthermore, the use of weight parities in error correction may be extended to other families of codes as well \cite{TL21}.
+We believe that if the protocol requires fewer ancillas, the number of total locations will decrease, which can result in higher accuracy threshold.
 However, a simulation with careful analysis is required for the accuracy threshold calculation, thus we leave this for future work.

-The protocol in \cref{sec:Protocol} which can correct up to 3 faults exploits two techniques; flag technique which partitions set of possible errors using flag measurement results, and WPEC technique which corrects errors of any weight using their syndromes and weight parities.
+The protocol in \cref{sec:Protocol} which can correct up to 3 faults exploits two techniques: the flag technique which partitions set of possible errors using flag measurement results, and the WPEC technique which corrects errors of any weight using their syndromes and weight parities.
 It should be emphasized that flag ancillas are not necessarily required for a protocol exploiting WPEC technique; we find that a protocol which uses circuits similar to a circuit in \cref{fig:circuit_lv2_permuted} for 2nd-level syndrome measurements and uses non-flag circuits for 1st-level measurements can correct up to 2 faults.